- twitter: olgapierce

 Our Hottest Stories

-Olga Pierce is the Deputy Data Editor.
-Previously, she was a reporter at ProPublica, specializing in data-driven stories.
+Olga Pierce is a reporter, specializing in data-driven stories.
+Previously, she was deputy data editor at ProPublica.
 She is a winner of the 2011 Livingston Award for National Reporting and received an honorable mention for the Toner Prize for Excellence in Political Reporting, both for her reporting on increasing corporate interference in the drawing of congressional districts.
 She also shared 2011 Scripps Howard and Society of Business Editors and Writers awards as part of a team focusing on foreclosures.
 Olga has appeared on CBS News and C-SPAN, and her stories have been featured in the New York Times, USA Today, Chicago Tribune and the Hindustan Times in New Delhi.

 She is a graduate of the Stabile Investigative Journalism Seminar at Columbia University, where she won a Horton Prize for health reporting.
 Olga is fluent in Czech and has a bachelor’s in international economics from Georgetown University.